 Each Region has identified disadvantaged communities they plan to engage and serve.
 Both USCR and WCVC Regions will engage each of the high priority disadvantaged community groupings in their regions (9 and 9, respectively) up to 3 times (once per year for 3 years on average).
-The GLAC Region anticipates needing 50 outreach or education events or workshops (annually for 3 years, on average) to serve their estimated 105 DACs (through consolidation that allows more than one DAC to be represented at a workshop).
-It is anticipated the workshopsevents will be promoted and hosted by local NGO's, CBOs, or other community representatives familiar with the community, with oversight from the DAC Consultants.
+The GLAC Region anticipates needing 50 outreach or education events or workshops (annually for 3 years, on average) to serve their estimated 105 DACs.
+It is anticipated the events will be promoted and hosted by local NGO's, CBOs, or other representatives familiar with the community, with oversight from the DAC Consultants.
 They will be given all materials necessary, and funding for staff time to prepare logistics, marketing, and hosting.